-At present hospital inpatients, including women giving birth, are not required to wear masks.
-The RCM has developed guidance about the wearing of masks in labour
+At present hospital inpatients, including women giving birth, are not required to wear face coverings or masks.
+The RCM has developed guidance about the wearing of face coverings in labour.

-If you live in Wales or Northern Ireland, ask your midwife about the local guidance about face coverings and check on the local Trust or Board websites, as well as Government/Assembly websites.
+If you live in Wales or Northern Ireland, ask your midwife about the local guidance about face coverings and check on the local Trust or Board websites.

 Topic: The impact of the Pandemic on maternity services

-We know that these are worrying times, particularly if you are pregnant.
-Midwives have been working around the clock to ensure you continue to get the care and support you and your baby need.
-In normal circumstances, we strongly believe that women should be given the full range of options to enable you to make an informed choice about where to give birth to your baby.
-However, the current crisis means that those running maternity services have had to make difficult decisions to ensure your health and safety and that of your baby, as well as the staff caring for you.
+In normal circumstances, we strongly believe that women should be given the full range of place of birth options, including homebirth, midwifery unit (freestanding or alongside) and obstetric unit to enable you to make an informed choice about where to give birth to your baby.
+However, those running maternity services during the pandemic have had to make difficult decisions to ensure a safe service is available for all women, babies, families and staff.

-Do get in touch with your midwife to discuss the option available to you and get involved with your local Maternity Voice Partnerships (MVPs) or Maternity Services Liaison Committees (MSLCs) to be involved in discussions regarding changes in your area.
+Do get in touch with your midwife to discuss the options available to you and get involved with your local Maternity Voice Partnerships (MVPs) or Maternity Services Liaison Committees (MSLCs) to be involved in discussions regarding potential changes in your area.

-Ask your midwife about your current services or look on your local Trust or Health Board website.
+Ask your midwife about midwife-led birth settings available to you and/or look on your local Trust or Health Board website.

-The RCM and RCOG has produced shared guidance about providing midwife led care settings during the pandemic, including developing clear plans for restoration of full services.
+The RCM and RCOG has produced shared guidance about providing midwife-led settings during the pandemic, including developing clear plans for restoration of all place of birth options.

 We understand that it could be a stressful and anxious time if you are pregnant or have recently given birth during the coronavirus pandemic.
 The NHS is working to ensure that you, your baby and your family are supported and cared for during these uncertain times.
 This means that there may be some changes to how, when and where you attend essential routine appointments and how safe, personalised care and support are given to you.
 Any changes implemented by your local maternity service should be discussed with you.